s4007755/aa-660-ai-doc-classification-deduplication/README.md

   - Run History: notes, quick metrics, open HTML report

+  **Deduplication Dataset**

+  - Approximately 30,000 rows of completely randomised duplicate/near-duplicate rows each with varying differences in text for full deduplication analysis.
+  - Running import CSV via CLI will yield a random subset of selected rows depending on total number specified, giving variety to deduplication output.
+  - If static results need to be shown, delete all current documents first in the DB.
+Then, uncomment the unit_test function in app.py and call it above main().
+Then, change the desired CSV scenario for path and run via python -m src.app

 - **Reports**

   - Export a professional HTML report with config snapshot, calibration table, examples and clusters